 The is the bleeding edge version of the docker image for MECSim and its associated analytics tools.
 A docker image is a self contained bundle of the operating system, software (python etc) and codes needed to run MECSim without needing to install everything by hand.
-At present it is a Prototype only and I am currently cleaning up the interface.
 Previous versions of the code are available here.
 For experienced users the continually updated code repository can be found here.

 The software can be installed by:

 (2) Download the MECSim docker image zip file to desired location.
 Note for those using windows 10 home or previous versions that you should put it under your user directory as below

 (3) Unzip the MECSimDockerImage.zip file and change directory into the MECSimDockerImage

 (4) Load the docker image by running the load_docker_image.bat file

 (5) (optional) Cleanup by deleting the GZ file used to store the image, e.g. del mecsim_docker_image.tar.gz

 (6) Test by running a single MECSim model

 (7) Check directory structure is like below